 Internet and Telephone

 Internet cafés and telephone centers are found in all towns and cities.
 If you bring a triband/quad mobile phone, you can buy a local card and use it in your phone.
 The international area codes are: +1-809, +1-829, and +1-849.

 The Dominican Republic is 4 hours behind Greenwich Mean Time (GMT) and on USA East Coast Time respectively.
 The country does not adjust to daylight saving time.

 The country runs a very good and low-priced public transportation network.
 Coach transportation lines cover the long routes between major cities while gua-guas (mini-buses) and carro públicos (public taxis) go along the main roads into the city neighborhoods and from town to town.
 Motoconchos are motorbike-taxis; they are mainly used on short distances between villages and in town.
 Domestic air travel service is provided to major tourist destinations.

-Various scheduled and chartered flights go to the Dominican Republic like: American Airlines, Continental Airlines and JetBlue from the US; Air Canada, Sky Service, Air Transat from Canada; ThomsonFly from Great Britain; Condor and Eurowings from Germany; Jet Airways from Belgium; Iberia from Spain; Air France from France, Aeroflot from Russia and many more.
+Various scheduled and chartered flights to the Dominican Republic include: American Airlines, Delta Airlines, United Airlines, Spirit and JetBlue from the US; Air Canada, WestJet, Air Transat from Canada; ThomsonFly from Great Britain; Condor and Eurowings from Germany; TUIfly from Belgium; Iberia from Spain; Air France and Air Caraibes from France, Aeroflot from Russia and many more.